hippytaffer/tutorial-jsonc/tutorial/parsing2.md

 Save, compile and execute _*json-parse04.c*_ above.

-Note: latter a simpler solution to this problem will be presented.
+Note: later a simpler solution to this problem will be presented.

 Problems